Ziltoid42/Boot2Root_42/writeup1.md

 443/tcp open  https
 993/tcp open  imaps
 ```
-From this we know that the exact ip ends with .100
+From this we know that the exact ip ends with .100 \n
 80 should be open and accessible Through a web browser

 We are presented to a basic webpage: